 Although this is the correct notation, it doesn’t mean much to a real system.
 In reality, the process would look more like this, with each error reading taken in rapid succession with each other:

 As you can see, the larger the error over time, the larger the contribution from the integral term.
-The Ki is simply a multiplier number with units based on the dimension of the target process variable and time, a multiplier which might range from small decimal values to larger values depending on the size of the system.
+The \(K_i\) is simply a multiplier number with units based on the dimension of the target process variable and time, a multiplier which might range from small decimal values to larger values depending on the size of the system.
 The error might be on the magnitude of fractions of mm for the motion of a hard drive needle, or it might be a large number of inches for the location of a hydraulic cylinder, so there is no single value of gain which can be applied to every system.